-- 3.1 CLAY - The risks associated with creation of dust and cross contamination will partly be managed by ensuring that: - only premixed clay is used by pupils and that the clay is to be cut into workable sizes: - desks are protected from staining by covering with newspaper.
+3.1 - CLAY - The risks associated with creation of dust and cross contamination will partly be managed by ensuring that:

+- only premixed clay is used by pupils and that the clay is to be cut into workable sizes; - desks are protected from staining by covering with clean newspaper.
 Newspaper is to be disposed of at the end of the lesson; - spillages of clay are cleared up immediately using wet mopping or sponging techniques.

-NB Brushing of dried clay is prohibited; - only pre mixed 'paint on' glazes are used and ONLY by pupils in Key Stage 2, following individual risk assessment.
-The risk assessment needs to identify if the pupils are capable of understanding the risks associated with the use of the glazes, whether restrictions are required on the numbers using the glazes at one time and what supervision is felt to be appropriate. - 3.2 KILN There is no Kiln currently on the school site - 3.3 PERSONAL PROTECTIVE EQUIPMENT The risks associated with damage to clothing are managed by ensuring that: - all staff and pupils working with clay wear the aprons provided. - 3.4 HOUSEKEEPING - The risks associated with the creation of dust will partly be managed by ensuring that: - all staff and pupils wash hands and the equipment used with clay regularly and at the end of lesson.
+NB: Brushing of dried clay is prohibited;

+• only pre-mixed 'paint on' glazes are used and ONLY by pupils in Key Stage 2, following individual risk assessment.
+The risk assessment needs to identify if the pupils are capable of understanding the risks associated with the use of the glazes, whether restrictions are required on the numbers using the glazes at one time and what supervision is felt to be appropriate.

+3.2 - KILN - There are no Kiln currently on the school sites

+3.3 - PERSONAL PROTECTIVE EQUIPMENT - The risks associated with damage to clothing are managed by ensuring that:

+• all staff and pupils working with clay wear the aprons provided.

+3.4 - HOUSEKEEPING - The risks associated with the creation of dust will partly be managed by ensuring that:

+• all staff and pupils wash hands and the equipment used with clay regularly and at the end of lesson.